desmccarter/ladywood/README.md

 }
 ```

-This page class (*GooglePage*) can then be used within a test case:
+We can then use this class (*GooglePage*) within a test case, as can be seen below:

 ```java
 package com.dmcc.pgenexamples.google;